Priyankadesai2128/Fcc-Landing-Page/README.md

 # Fcc-Landing-Page
-A Product Landing page using HTML5, CSS3 and JavaScript
+A Product Landing page using HTML5 and CSS3